 We went by the mountain twice in the last two years, once when going down towards Cold Creek on the Mt.
 Whitney trip, and then when coming back towards New Army Pass on the "big" Trans-Sierra trip.
 There was no time on either trip to go climb it, though.

-So after coming from from the Two Kings Loop, relaxing a bit and letting my knee rebuild itself for a few weeks, we decided on a whim to go to Langley, in our usual "why not?" attitude.
+After coming from from the Two Kings Loop, relaxing a bit and letting my knee rebuild itself for a few weeks, we decided on a whim to go to Langley, in line with our usual "why not?" attitude.

 The weather forecast looked great, we still had all the dehydrated food we needed and more - we just had to take care of a few logistical issues.
 I even resolved to carry my long lens up the mountain.
 It's pretty heavy, but with the crop sensor, it's 160mm - 640mm.
 The autofocus was broken, I didn't have time to have it repaired, but I hoped will be worth it.

-When we climbed that hill, we saw we're way higher than the lake, and to the left, there's the trail coming up towards High Lake.
+When we climbed that hill, we saw we're way higher than the lake, and to the left, there's the trail going up towards High Lake.

-By the time we left it was almost noon, but there was no reason for weather concerns, the sky had no clouds at all, and if there are none by this time, there's a very small chance that thunderstorms will develop in the afternoon.
+By the time we left it was almost noon, but there was no reason to be concerned about the weather.
+The sky had no clouds at all, and if there are none by this time, there's a very small chance that thunderstorms will develop in the afternoon.
 The way up New Army Pass was gorgeous, as always, with a great trail and even better views.
 Then we dropped about 300' to Old Army Pass and started up the trail towards Mt.
 Langley.
-On the NPS website and at the Horseshoe Meadows trailhead there's a message that they removed many hiker-made cairns and marked an "official" route, asking people to follow these - so that's what we did.
+On the NPS website and at the Horseshoe Meadows trailhead there's a message that they removed many hiker-made cairns and marked an "official" route with their own giant cairns, asking people to follow these - so that's what we did.

 So, finally, lugging that big long lens around has paid off.
 The wind was blowing, the sun was glaring like crazy, I was a bit dizzy from the altitude, so all these issues together with the broken autofocus resulted in many blurry pictures, but I got a few decent ones.
 We spent at least half an hour watching them, so after they finally all disappeared, we had a bit more strength to carry on.

 Many descriptions call this peak one of the easiest fourteeners.
 Well...
 I don't know.
-When we went up Whitney from Guitar lake, that ascent seemed much easier.
+When we went up Mt.
+Whitney from Guitar lake, that ascent seemed much easier.
 This trail is so loose and so steep in some places, it robs you of energy.
-The only good new was the almost complete lack of need for any scrambling.
+There was no need for any scrambling, though.
 Most people say the last 100' vertical feet before the summit are class III.
-We were prepared for that and it would have not been the problem.
-Maybe that's the case on another route, but on this one there only one spot where the trail climbed around 15' and you needed 3-4 moves to get up that section.
-The next 100' or so after that are indeed the steepest most most loose part of the route, and maybe people without hiking poles would use their hands now and then, but I don't think it's class III.
+We were prepared for that and it would have not been a problem.
+I'm sure that's the case on other routes, but on this one there was only one spot where the trail climbed around 15' and you needed 3-4 moves to get up that section.
+The next 100' or so after that are indeed the steepest and most loose part of the route, and maybe people without hiking poles would use their hands now and then, but I don't think it's class III.

-Anyway, after the really steep part you come to an almost plateau-like place that takes you to the summit in a very gentle slope.
+Anyway, after the really steep part you come to a plateau that takes you to the summit in a very gentle slope.
 By this time, Em was almost done.
 She had to stop every few steps to catch her breath and I was worried for a while.
 The good news was, she did not report any headaches, serious dizziness or nausea.
 Plus, she could catch her breath after resting for half a minute.
 At one point, though, she sat down on a rock (where else) and told me to go ahead, she'll wait for me.
 To me it looked like the summit is right in front of us, less than 100 yards away and maybe 15-20' higher.
-So I went ahead, and when I was sure I see the summit (there was the ammo box with the register under a rock), I turned around and we both made our way up, very slowly.
+So I went ahead, and when I was sure I saw the summit (there was an ammo box with the register under a rock), I turned around and we both made our way up, very slowly.

 It was very much worth it.
 There was nobody else there, the sun was still reasonably high and the air was pretty clear.
 What amazed me most, though, was the sheer drop on the north and north-western side.
+An abyss thousands of feet deep.
 We signed the register, had a quick snack, and it was 5pm by the time we left.
-I would not have thought it will take this long, but with all the breaks for breath and sheep, this is how long it took, and there was no real reason to hurry.
-A few clouds came up, but they were small and far away from forming thunderstorms.
+I would not have thought it would take this long, but with all the breaks for breath and sheep, this is how it turned out.
+There was no real reason to hurry, though.
+A few clouds came up, but they were too small to form thunderstorms.
 The only concern was daylight.

 The sun set behind the mountain when we started descending from New Army Pass.
 After a few minutes, we could see our intended camping spot from high above, and with a sinking heart we realized that we can also see three people scouting that same area, then setting up their tent in the exact same spot we thought of.
 My only worry was that a guy we talked to earlier said he camped at High Lake and there are only two camp spots, the only decent one being on the beach.
 When we unloaded, I did not have time to check his facts, so I was a bit concerned about where we're going to sleep.
 We were tired, hungry, running out of water, and worst of all, running out of daylight.

-Turns out the decision to go up Langley the day before was very lucky.
-In the morning, the clouds appeared and started racing each other all over the place.
+Turns out the decision to go up Langley the day before was a good one.
+In the morning, clouds appeared and started racing each other all over the place.
 The sky changed by the minute, blazing sunshine one minute, white clouds a bit later, then gray clouds, then sunshine again, then the whole show started over.
-I took a few pictures every minute of the rock face west of New Army Pass, it's showing pretty well how volatile the weather was.
+I took pictures every few minutes of the rock face west of New Army Pass, the montage shows pretty well how volatile the weather was.

 We packed up and headed down towards South Fork Lakes.
 I was extra careful to look for the unmaintained trail, and found it, then we followed it all the way to the lake, all the time marking the directions so we can find it again.
 I resolved myself not to go off track here again (though I'm sure it will happen).

 There was a marmot photo-break at the lake, then we descended on the shortcut trail and even got a bit of drizzle on the way to the car.
-By 1pm, we were changing clothes and ready to go.
+By 1pm, we were changing clothes and ready to go home.